 For several years, the Chase Sapphire Preferred® Card was one of the best travel reward credit cards.
-It offers 2X points on travel and dining at restaurants worldwide and 1 point per dollar spent on all other purchases.
+It offers 5X points on travel purchased through Chase Ultimate Rewards®, 3x on dining and 2x on all other travel purchases, plus more.
 With Chase Sapphire Preferred®, you can transfer your points to leading frequent travel programs at 1 to 1 value.
 Points can be transferred to ten airline travel partners or three hotel travel partners.
 You can also redeem points for 1.25 cents each towards travel reservations made through Chase.

 Not only did the Chase Sapphire Reserve® overtake the Chase Sapphire Preferred® Card, but it also became one of the most sought-after credit cards ever introduced.
 For a while, Chase even had trouble printing enough of them.
 Yet those who have received a Chase Sapphire Reserve® were often left wondering what do with their old Chase Sapphire Preferred® card.